 Majority of medications in stock necessary to help your pet feel much better.

-Bringing your pet in for an annual diagnostic testing can help reassure you that your pet is healthy or help us detect hidden diseases or conditions early.
+Bringing your pet in for annual diagnostic testing can help reassure you that your pet is healthy or help us detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Diagnostic testing provides us with a baseline to know what’s normal for your pet and enable us to keep track of any changes.
+Diagnostic testing also provides us with a baseline to know what’s normal for your pet and enables us to keep track of any changes.

 Veterinary Technician, Pauline documenting and monitoring patient during dental extractions done by Dr. Gillard.